-The board has also determined that each of Mr. Anderson, Chair of the committee, Mr. Clappison and Ms. Stymiest has the necessary qualifications to be designated as an "audit committee financial expert" as defined by the U.S. Securities and Exchange Commission (SEC) and has the accounting or related financial management experience required under the rules of the New York Stock Exchange.
+The board has determined that each of Mr. Anderson, Chair of the ACRC, Ms. Lewis and Ms. Stymiest has the necessary qualifications to be designated as an "audit committee financial expert" as defined by the U.S. Securities and Exchange Commission (SEC) and has the accounting or related financial management experience required under the rules of the New York Stock Exchange.